Privacy-Preserving Parameter-Efficient Fine-Tuning for Large Language Model Services: Approach

 \subsubsection{Privatized Token Reconstruction}

-Unfortunately, directly tuning prompts on privatized data significantly degrades the performance of LLM on downstream tasks, even with weak privacy protections, which implies that prompt tuning is sensitive to random perturbations imposed by text-to-text privatization.
+Unfortunately, directly tuning parameters on privatized data with PEFT significantly degrades the performance of the LLM on downstream tasks, even under weak privacy protections.
+This suggests that PEFT methods are highly sensitive to the random perturbations introduced by T2T privatization.

-Recent studies on language model representations~\cite{voita2019bottom,mamou2020emergence} found that the masked language modeling objective~\cite{devlin2018bert} is helpful in learning separable deep representations.
-Inspired by their findings, we propose a novel privatized token reconstruction task, which is trained jointly with the downstream task.
-We expect training with privatized token reconstruction can help LLMs learn better task-dependent representations, therefore improving the performance of LLMs on downstream tasks with privacy preservation.
+Recent studies on language model representations~\cite{voita2019bottom,mamou2020emergence} found that the masked language modeling objective~\cite{devlin2018bert} is effective in learning separable deep representations.
+Inspired by these findings, we propose a novel privatized token reconstruction task, which is trained jointly with the downstream task.
+We expect that training with privatized token reconstruction will help LLMs learn better task-dependent representations, thereby improving their performance on downstream tasks while preserving privacy.

 Privatized token reconstruction is similar to masked language modeling.
-However, reconstructing a word in a privatized input is infeasible because the word may contain sensitive information.
-To alleviates this issue, we prepend a sequence of tokens, which we refer to as ``\emph{plain tokens}'', to each input in the training data.
-Plain tokens consist of arbitrarily chosen tokens, therefore, can be safely sent to the service provider without worrying about privacy leakage.
-Figure~\ref{fig:train} gives an overview of $\textsc{RAPT}$ during LLM customization.
+However, directly reconstructing privatized inputs is infeasible, as it would require revealing the original input.
+To address this issue, we prepend a fixed sequence of tokens, referred to as ``\emph{plain tokens},'' to each input in the training data.
+Plain tokens consist of arbitrarily chosen tokens and can be safely sent to the service provider without concerns about privacy leakage.